Russia travel advice

 You must carry the following identification documents at all times:

-• a valid passport with 2 blank pages for stamps
+- a valid passport with two blank pages for stamps

-You may be fined or detained for failing to provide proper documentation to Russian authorities.
+You may be fined or detained if you cannot provide proper documentation to Russian authorities.

 Drugs